8 out of 10 customers expect to receive a welcome message after they sign up for a mailing list.

 A welcome email is the first interaction your business has with your new subscriber after he/she confirms having an interest in you.
 The main goal of this message is to confirm a new registration and welcome a new subscriber aboard.

 You should send this email when your site’s visitor submits the signup form of your newsletter.
-Usually, retailers use an automated workflow so they wouldn’t miss welcoming anyone.
+Usually, retailers use an automated workflow so they wouldn’t miss welcoming anyone and sending “thank you for signing up” email.

 To automate your welcome messages, you will need to find a marketing automation platform that provides such a workflow.